-Field Practicum I Field Practicum II Field Practicum II with Seminar
+Field Practicum I Field Practicum II

+Field Practicum I with Seminar Field Practicum II with Seminar

 Electives Electives

 Note about Part-time study: Fredonia tried several years ago to offer a part-time study option.
 However, lack of interest led to the cancellation of this option.
 We are, therefore, a full-time undergraduate program and part-time study is strongly discouraged.
 If life circumstances threaten to disrupt your ability to pursue your degree full-time, please talk with your advisor before making any decisions about your registration.